pr8kerl/glblsmsr/README.md

 ## Build

-* set GOROOT to point to your go installation
+* set GOROOT in go.env to point to your go installation
 * source go.env
 * make update (to get required dependencies)
 * make